ebuchman/blog/content/posts/uoa-liquidity.md

   and for his role as a forerunner of "ecological economics."
   Keynes took him on as a protoge.
-His article on [Multilateral Clearing](https://centerforneweconomics.org/publications/multilateral-clearing/) was the basis for his and Keynes' bancor proposal at Bretton Woods.
+His article on [Multilateral Clearing](https://centerforneweconomics.org/publications/multilateral-clearing/) was the basis for Keynes' bancor proposal at Bretton Woods, though somewhat controversially, and perhaps due to the politics of the situation, Keynes never gave him credit for it.
 [^end-of-finance-epu]: See Amato & Fantacci (2011).
 The book gives an excellent
     overview of the theory and history of moving from the "clearing" principle to the "liquidity" principle and the trouble therein.